tiagodeluna/element-insurance-case-study/README.md

 # Insurance Case Study
-Case Study developed as part of a coding challenge.
+Case Study developed as part of a code challenge.

 ## Tools
 * Eclipse Mars